snufflyyy/honeymoon/README.md

 ## Hello!

-honeymoon is a 2d / 3d game engine i am currently working on, there really is much as of right now (as you can see) but i plan to buckle down very soon.
+honeymoon is a 2d game engine, created by someone who has no idea what he is doing

 ### features

-opengl and maybe direct x
+opengl and maybe vulkan

-bullet physics maybe

-others probably...

-### why

-i am making this because i have always wanted to make a game created by just my code and just my assets, i find making a game engine is the best way to do this ofc.
+more to come...

 ### how to build

-you cant as of right now, but soon you will using visual studio and eventually cmake as well :)
+nothing yet...